Avg: 3.1 from 178 votes

 P4: Ascend the obvious left-leaning, right-facing dihedral/ramp up and left from the belay.
-Build a trad anchor shortly after you gain the narrow dirty ledge (the bolted anchor that the route description mentions is the top of "Jill's Thrill", and is much further to the left and around a corner along this ledge.
-I can't imagine why anyone would want to belay from here if continuing to the top).
+Build a trad anchor shortly after you gain the narrow dirty ledge.
+Anchors for Jill's Thrill are down and to the left, around a slight rock outcropping.
+Ignore these if continuing to the top.
 40m.

 P5: Walk left along the dirty ledge for a very short distance then turn right up a wide, shallow gully that is littered with dirt and loose rock.
 The short offwidth is at the top, and slightly to the right, of this gully.
-I personally prefer to build an anchor here at the top of the offwidth. < 30m.
+I personally prefer to build an anchor here at the top of the offwidth. ~20m.

 P6: Head up and right along the low-angle ramp, and clip the ancient bolt off to your left at the top (for the rope) before walking right along a ledge a short distance and around a bit of a corner.
-Go straight up the face above you and build an anchor on the large ledge at the top. aprox 40m.
+Go straight up the face above you and build an anchor on the large ledge at the top. ~40m.